 Toss a few on your salad for some added crunch.
 Or shovel them in your mouth by the fistfuls.
 No judgement here.

 Store in an air-tight container.

-- 1 loaf french bread left out overnight
+- 1 pound loaf french bread left out overnight

-- Bake in a preheated 350 degree oven for 20-25 minutes, turning bread several times to ensure even browning.
-Allow to cool before eating.
+- Arrange the bread cubes in a single layer on a foil lined, rimmed baking sheet.
+Bake in the preheated 350 degree oven for 20-25 minutes, turning bread several times to ensure even browning.
+Allow to cool completely before eating.

 For more delicious summer salad recipes, be sure to check these out: